absentbird/Subtitle-Positioner/docs/index.md

 ## Add positioning to SRT subtitles for Youtube

 Youtube uses VTT files for subtitles with enhanced features such as positioning.
-If you have an SRT file that you'd like to use with a video, but you'd like to position the subtitles, you can use this tool to add positioning information.
+If you have an SRT file, but you'd like to position the subtitles, you can use this tool to add positioning information.

 ### Upload SRT